-In recognition of the importance of nonroad diesel retrofit projects and other mobile source emission reduction strategies, MAP-21 continues to direct states and MPOs to give priority to funding diesel retrofits and other cost-effective mobile strategies under CMAQ.
+In recognition of the importance of nonroad projects and other mobile source emission reduction strategies, the FAST Act continues to direct states and MPOs to give priority to funding diesel retrofits and other cost-effective transportation strategies under the CMAQ program.
 The law also notes that states and MPOs continue to have final CMAQ project selection authority.
-Furthermore, any state that has a PM{2.5} nonattainment or maintenance is required to invest a portion of its CMAQ funding on projects that reduce PM{2.5} emissions and precursor emissions.
+Furthermore, any state that has a PM2.5 nonattainment or maintenance area, with the exception of those that are specifically exempt under the FAST Act, is required to invest a portion of its CMAQ funding on projects that reduce PM2.5 emissions and for its precursor emissions.

-This model rule establishes a trading mechanism that would allow emission reductions from nonroad retrofit projects that are eligible to be funded with CMAQ (23 U.S.C.
+A state's trading rule establishes a trading mechanism that would allow emission reductions from nonroad projects that are eligible to be funded with CMAQ (23 U.S.C.
 149(b)) to be used in transportation conformity.
-The model rule is intended to facilitate states' adoption of this type of trading mechanism into their SIPs.
+The model rule language, included below, is intended to facilitate states' adoption of this type of trading mechanism into their SIPs.
 States would need to modify this model rule to account for any new issues raised by including projects that may not be eligible for CMAQ dollars, as described further below.

-Once a trading mechanism is adopted by a state into its SIP, the state air agency, MPO, and other agencies as appropriate would follow its provisions each time the MPO wants to include the emission reductions from a new nonroad retrofit project (or set of projects) in a transportation conformity determination.
+Once a trading mechanism is adopted by a state into its SIP, the state air agency, MPO, and other agencies as appropriate would follow its provisions each time the MPO wants to include the emission reductions from a new nonroad project (or set of projects) in a transportation conformity determination.